 Widely used to treat gastric problems such as stomach cramps, peppermint oil may be another supplement that's useful to take on holiday, especially as stomach upsets can be a common for travellers.
-Some experts also believe it may help relieve tension headaches when applied directly to the forehead.
+Some experts also believe it may help relieve tension headaches when applied directly to the forehead (vii).

 Found in the skin of dark and richly coloured fruit such as blueberries, blackberries, raspberries and red grapes, anthocyanidins are powerful antioxidants called flavonoids that may help your skin if you've been exposed to too much sun.
-Studies suggest they may help strengthen collagen, which may be damaged by UV light (iii).
-Experts also believe they may help reduce inflammation associated with burns to the skin.
+Studies suggest they may help strengthen collagen, which may be damaged by UV light (viii).
+It's also thought they may help reduce inflammation associated with burns to the skin.